golang/vscode-go/docs/settings.md

 ### `go.gopath`

 Specify GOPATH here to override the one that is set as environment variable.
 The inferred GOPATH from workspace root overrides this, if go.inferGopath is set to true.
+When specified as a workspace setting, the setting is used only when the workspace is marked trusted with "Go: Toggle Workspace Trust Flag".

 efault: `<nil>`

 ### `go.goroot`

 Specifies the GOROOT to use when no environment variable is set.
+When specified as a workspace setting, the setting is used only when the workspace is marked trusted with "Go: Toggle Workspace Trust Flag".

 efault: `<nil>`